brunocfnba/docker-kubernetes-workshop/lab2/README.md

 9. If you want to, clean up your environment for the coming labs stopping your container (run `docker stop <container name>`), removing it (run `docker rm <container name>` and removing the downloaded image running `docker rmi <image name>` - you can also use the first 3 characters from the image id.
 >Note the difference between removing a container using **rm** and removing an image using **rmi**.
 You can list your container to get their names running `docker ps -a` and `docker images` to view your images names.

+**Now that you know some cool stuff about Docker, let's start using Dockerfile to make everything easier.
+Click [here](https://github.com/brunocfnba/docker-kubernetes-workshop/tree/master/lab3) to go to lab 3**